hats-finance/Convergence-Finance---IBO-0x0e410e7af8e70fc5bffcdbfbdf1673ee7b3d0777/technical-docs/BondCalculator.md

 # BondCalculator

 This contract allows to compute the discount of a bond.
 This computation is done on the fly of a deposit.
-Which means that ROI of the bond is adjusted automatically.
-It uses the `ABDKMathQuad` library to preserve precision when math operation with floating number happens and specific functions are needed such as **ln**.
+Which means that the ROI of the bond is adjusted automatically.
+It uses the `ABDKMathQuad` library to preserve precision when math operation with a floating number happens and specific functions are needed such as **ln**.

 To keep it simple:

-- The more we get closer to the end duration of the bond, the higher the ROI will be
+- The closer we get to the end duration of the bond, the higher the ROI will be
-- The more we get closer to the sold target, the lower the ROI will be.
+- The closer we get to the sold target, the lower the ROI will be.

 ## Compute ROI Bond